AlekseiDiazPUCP/GCP/README.md

 # GCP
-All code I have used for BigQuery Projects
+All code I have used for GCP Projects